pdfcpu/pdfcpu/pagemode/pagemode_set.md

 layout: default
 ---

-# Set Viewer Preferences
+# Set Page Mode

-This command configures how a PDF is displayed on the screen and shall be printed.
+This command configures the way a PDF is displayed on the screen and shall be printed.

 Define whether you want to display a toolbar, a menubar or if you want your document to be centered among others.